regularwave/HadesRandomizer/README.md

 <br />The *arrow* button will toggle between checking all and none, preferring to select all.

 ## Chthonic Companions
 Choose which companions the randomizer will choose from.
-Currently, this will cause the *escape parameters* tile to show 'undefined' for the Companion row.
+Currently, choosing nothing will cause the *escape parameters* tile to show 'undefined' for the Companion row.
 <br />The *arrow* button will toggle between checking all and none, preferring to select all.